ahmadelbaba/PyBer_Analysis/README.md

 ## Recommendations:
 - Adjust fare by demand to accomodate for variability in ridesharing
-- Adjust fare by city type
+- Adjust fare by city type (e.g. lower the fare in urban or rural cities)
 - Sign up more drivers in rural and suburban cities